 Once comfortable with the terms of the offer, be sure to fill out the balance-transfer form carefully.
 Incomplete information may halt or delay a transfer.

 It's also a good idea to make the minimum payment on the old card while waiting for the balance transfer to take effect; that may take anywhere from two to four weeks.
 The last thing a person who is trying to minimize their credit card costs needs is a $29 late fee and a penalty rate.

 Your credit card company may send a notice saying the balance transfer is complete.
 Be sure to call the old card company and verify this.
 Write down the name of the person you talked to, the date, the time and what was said.

 To avoid any mix-ups, experts urge people to wait until the old credit card company sends them a billing statement with a zero balance.
 If the company doesn't send one, request it.

 Then cancel the old card.
 You don't need it.

-- Canceling a card that still has a balance.
-This could cause your rate on the card to shoot up, costing you quite a bit in interest rate charges.
+- This could cause your rate on the card to shoot up, costing you quite a bit in interest rate charges.
 In fact, don't even let a card issuer know that you're thinking of leaving until you've paid off the balance.
 Some issuers will jack up your interest rate if you try to cancel while you have a balance.